GrowinScala/Flipper/README.md

 ```
 Flipper/
-        ├── converter/ ; PDF to other file types module
+        ├── converter ; PDF to other file types module
         ├── generator ; JSON to PDF module
         ├── reader    ; PDF parser to JSON
         └── build.sbt ; Project config file
 ```
 You can find the individual README.md files here: